Ray1291/BinaryToolKit/README.md

 The proper order of items into for it to run is:
 <SIGN> from <BASE> to <BASE> <# questions>

 SIGN = signed or unsigned
 BASE = binary, hexidecimal, or decimal
 \# Questions = optional number of questions to ask before quiting (Default: 5)

+# Contributing
+Feel free to submit issues or pull requests.
+Contributions to improve the code or add features are welcome!